1Dedios/1Dedios/README.md

 - 🤝 I’m looking for help with **landing my first Tech role**

-- 👨‍💻 All of my projects are available either in Githbu or (link coming soon....🤑)
+- 👨‍💻 All of my projects are available either in Github or [Code Pen](https://codepen.io/1dedios))

 - 📝 I will soon establish a blog on Medium to regularly write articles (also coming soon)...